 The good news, is that you can eat it, and you should--as much as you can find.
 Like a lot of other greens you might forage, creeping bellflower is better cooked than it is raw, in my opinion.

 The leaves, in their fresh state, even when very young, are a bit chewy, and the midrib sticks out a bit.
 You could technically probably hide a few leaves in a salad, but I hardly see the point when it's so much better as a pot herb (cooked).

 Cooking Creeping Bellflower

 As far as harvesting, it's easy.
 Just clip them like any other greens and add to the basket.
 One thing to mention is that I only harvest the basal leaves of the plant, which, if you're unlucky enough to have them in your yard, will probably look like a reasonably thick carpet of greens.

 The good news is unlike a lot of other greens, ground elder for example, creeping bellflower stays relatively the same throughout the growing season--it's not going to be horribly tough (or comparatively tender) throughout the season.
 I do only harvest the basal leaves though, as leaves growing up the flower stalks are relatively small and north worth mentioning.

 The flavor is nothing fine, and just fine, it's not bitter, not incredibly sweet, not really anything too out of the ordinary.
 The good part, is that means it's a fine addition to a pan of wilted greens, and it will fade into the background just fine without overtaking other flavors.
 It's a good green for the table--typically I use it in a blend with other greens like Virginia waterleaf (hydrophyllum virginiana), violets, and mitsuba (Cryptotaenia canadensis).

-I've read that the tubers of related plants are harvested in France, and C. rapunculoides should have edible roots too, but I haven't tried them yet, so you're on your own there.
+The tubers of related plants are harvested in France and eaten as a vegetable.
+Apparently they're quite good.
+C. rapunculoides should have edible roots too, but I haven't tried them yet, so you're on your own there.